patrickdeyoreo/holbertonschool-blockchain/README.md

 cli/cli
 ```

-If execution fails with an error message indicating that the `libllist` library cannot be found, temporarily add `/usr/local/lib` to the linker search paths by running the CLI from the root of the repository with the following command:
+If execution fails with an error message indicating that the `libllist` library cannot be found, temporarily add `/usr/local/lib` to the linker's search paths by running the CLI from the root of the repository with the following command:

 ```sh
 LD_LIBRARY_PATH="${LD_LIBRARY_PATH:+${LD_LIBRARY_PATH}}:/usr/local/lib" cli/cli